openhab/org.openhab.binding.zwave/doc/benext/heatingcontrol_0_0.md

 | 13 | Away |

 ### Heating setpoint
-The setpoint used for the heating schedule
+<p&gtThe setpoint used for the heating schedule</p&gt

 Sets the thermostat setpoint.

 The ```thermostat_setpoint``` channel is of type ```thermostat_setpoint``` and supports the ```Number:Temperature``` item and is in the ```Heating``` category.

 ### Energy save setpoint
-The setpoint used for the energy save heating program
+<p&gtThe setpoint used for the energy save heating program</p&gt

 Sets the thermostat setpoint.